EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 7

+## Version 7.0.8
+### Fixed issues
+* Changing the property ExcelTable.Columns[x].Name after adding a new column would sometimes result in div/0 in totalrow after Calculate()

 ## Version 7.0.7
 ### Fixed issues
 * Implicit intersection in formulas with full row or full column addresses incorrectly calculated to #VALUE!.